Triggers

 How do conversational triggers work?

-When you configure a conversational trigger, it makes it possible for your Assistant to present a plugin to users when they ask for it.
+Configuring a conversational trigger makes it possible for your Assistant to present a plugin to users when they ask for it.

-Our conversational triggers are built based on a full understanding of the plugin's contents.
+Our conversational triggers are built based on fully understanding the plugin's contents.
 During configuration, the Agentic Reasoning Engine analyzes the plugin and confirms its understanding with the developer through a contrastive learning experience.

 Then, when the user asks your Moveworks Copilot a question, the Manifest Generator takes the following steps: